-- NEW: Police arrest 103 supporters of Croatian side Dinamo Zagreb in Paris
+- Police arrest 103 supporters of Croatian side Dinamo Zagreb in Paris

-- NEW: 25 French and Croatian fans were arrested Monday night amid violent clashes
+- 25 French and Croatian fans were arrested Monday night amid violent clashes

 - Dinamo Zagreb play Paris Saint Germain in a Champions League match Tuesday